Yew Tee: Recreation

 There are 3 parks in Yew Tee, namely Limbang Park, Stagmont Park and Yew Tee Park.
 There is also a sports complex located within the vicinity of Yew Tee.
 In March 2009, a new shopping mall and condominium was opened.
 The shopping mall is known as Yew Tee Point and the condominium is known as Yew Tee Residences.
 The Pang Sua Canal park connector forms part of the Western Adventure Loop linking various parks in Yew Tee, Choa Chu Kang and Bukit Panjang.
-In 2019, Minister Lawrence Wong announced plans for a new integrated hub in Yew Tee.
-It will consist of a community club, HDB block, hawker centre, polyclinic as well as a kidney dialysis centre.
-It is set to be completed in 2026.
+In 2019, Minister Lawrence Wong announced plans for a new integrated hub in Yew Tee, known as Heart of Yew Tee.
+It will house a community club, a 10-storey HDB block catering to seniors, a hawker centre, a polyclinic, a kidney dialysis centre, retail outlets and a community plaza.
+It is set to be completed in the first quarter of 2027.

 Army camps

 The Kranji Camp was built in 1994 when Yew Tee was developed.
 Thereafter, the military police and Kranji Detention Barracks was moved in from the Woodlands Camp in 2000.
 There was a growing need for the expansion of Kranji Camp, called Kranji Camp II which was built in 2004.
-The Mowbray Camp and Police Dog K9 Unit was shifted from Ulu Pandan in 2003 to Kranji.
-The Kranji Camp III was built in 2009 to replace Ayer Rajah Camp and Portsdown Camp due to the redevelopment of one-North area for chemical sciences and lifestyle hub.
+The Mowbray Camp and Police Dog K9 Unit were shifted from Ulu Pandan in 2003 to Kranji.
+The Kranji Camp III was built in 2009 to replace Ayer Rajah Camp and Portsdown Camp due to the redevelopment of the one-north area for the chemical sciences and lifestyle hub.

+Notable mentions

+Yew Tee in YouTuber Ghib Ojisan's YouTube Video

+Yew Tee was featured in Japanese YouTuber Ghib Ojisan's YouTube video titled "I Visited the Most Depressing Town in Singapore" in October 2023.
+The video featured interactions with residents and documented various aspects of the neighbourhood, including the neighbourhood's Kopitiam, wet market and the Pang Sua park connector.
+Ojisan ultimately challenged the negative perception associated with the area, highlighting its simplicity and community atmosphere.